 The Slow Scan TV images below will update every 30 seconds if I’m running the reciever for them.
 You never know what you might see so is kinda cool to see them appear in real time.Read More

 A simple and quick project for detecting when a Yaesu transciever is transmitting and feed that status to Home Assistant to then perform actions.
-This can be used to, for example, automate killing the power if the radio gets stuck TX’ing when using automated digital modes software such as WSJT-X remotely.Read More
+This can be used to, for example, automate killing the power if the radio gets stuck TX’ing when using automated digital modes software such as WSJT-X remotely.
+It can also measure the supply voltage, which is always useful information to know, especially when operating remotely.Read More

 At almost 1000 QSOs with FT8 using WSJT-X I thought I’d share a quick set up guide and some tips.